 The purpose of this post is not to name and shame individual SEO agencies.
 However, you only have to do a quick check of the organic search traffic that agencies manage to achieve for their own website to see that most are not even capable of promoting their own business, let alone yours.
 Worse still, many SEO agency websites have now being penalised by Google for having used manipulative and unethical practices.

 Here is a chart showing the organic search traffic of one of the UK’s largest SEO agencies.
 Their drop in traffic exactly corresponds with a Google quality update penalising sites for manipulative practices.
 This is an agency that charges clients upwards of £50,000 per year for their services.
 Research of the largest UK SEO agencies shows that many are in a similar position.

 The fact is that SEO is a difficult service to provide at scale.
-Any SEO agency rying to grow their business has little option but to delegate the work to more junior, less experienced staff and look for processes that shortcut the skilled work needed.
-I could probably count on the fingers of one hand the number of truly effective, reputable SEO agencies (large or small) I have encountered operating in the UK.
+Any SEO agency trying to grow their business has little option but to delegate the work to more junior, less experienced staff and look for processes that shortcut the skilled work needed.
+I could probably count on one hand the number of truly effective, reputable SEO agencies (large or small) I have encountered operating in the UK.

 Here are a few of the tasks that a reputable SEO agency should be doing for you: